 - Foam ear plugs

-- Magnets to hang up notes and such – most walls are metal.
+- Magnet hooks to hang up clothes, important notes and such – most walls are metal.

 - Clothes pins to use for hanging hand washables on the shower clothes line